top of page

 Gamma-Ray Bursts

-The brightest astrophysical events in the universe, these are natural laboratories for high-gravity, high-energy astrophysics
+The brightest astrophysical events in the universe, these are natural laboratories for high-gravity, high-energy astrophysics.
+Thy can also be studied for potential ties to particles outside the Standard Model

 Fall 2020 - Spring 2021